Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Numerical Experiments

-\begin{enumerate} \item In Case 1 (selected before the activation point $\lambda_1$), the model shows the worst performance, with both accuracy and loss curves reflecting suboptimal training due to insufficient clients' training efforts. \item In Case 2 (selected before the jump point $\lambda^*$), there is a slight improvement in performance compared to Case 1, but the gains are very limited, indicating that the marginal increase in training effort is not enough to significantly enhance model accuracy. \item Notably, in Case 3 (selected after the jump point $\lambda^*$), there is a significant improvement in training performance, marked by a sharp increase in accuracy and a corresponding decrease in loss. \item In Case 4 (selected after the saturation point $\lambda_2$), further increases in training effort lead to only marginal improvements in accuracy and a slight reduction in loss.
-This indicates that beyond the jump point, as clients further increase their training efforts, the improvements in model performance gradually plateau, reflecting diminishing returns. \end{enumerate}
+The main observations are summarized below. \begin{enumerate} \item \textbf{Case 1, selected before the activation point $\lambda_1$.} This case yields the weakest performance.
+Both the accuracy and loss curves indicate insufficient training, which is consistent with the low effort level of the clients. \item \textbf{Case 2, selected before the jump point $\lambda^*$.} Performance remains close to that of Case~1.
+The gain is limited overall, which suggests that the modest increase in equilibrium effort is still insufficient to produce a clear improvement in training quality. \item \textbf{Case 3, selected after the jump point $\lambda^*$.} This case shows a marked improvement in training performance, with a clear increase in accuracy and a simultaneous reduction in loss.
+This pattern appears consistently across the tasks and supports the practical relevance of the theoretical jump at $\lambda^*$. \item \textbf{Case 4, selected after the saturation point $\lambda_2$.} Further increases in training effort yield only marginal additional gains in accuracy and only slight reductions in loss.
+This behavior indicates diminishing returns once the reward factor has passed the jump region. \end{enumerate}

-Overall, these results suggest that while increasing the reward factor $\lambda$ can improve training performance, the most significant gains are achieved around the jump point $\lambda^*$.
-Beyond this point, additional incentives from the server yield diminishing returns.
-Therefore, an optimal strategy for the server would be to select a reward factor slightly above the jump point $\lambda^*$ to maximize model performance while minimizing unnecessary incentive expenditure.
+Overall, these results suggest that increasing the reward factor $\lambda$ can improve training performance, but the most substantial gains occur around the jump point $\lambda^*$.
+Beyond this region, additional incentives provided by the server lead only to limited further improvement.
+If the goal is to obtain a large performance gain without moving deep into the saturation regime, then reward factors slightly above $\lambda^*$ are natural candidates.

-\section{Technical proofs and theorems}
+\section{Technical Proofs and Theorems}

+This section presents the detailed proofs of all theoretical results stated in the paper.
+We first rewrite the NE conditions as an explicit best-response system and reduce the $m$-dimensional equilibrium problem to a scalar fixed-point equation for the mean effort.
+We then study how this scalar equation depends on the reward factor $\lambda$.
+We finally establish convergence guarantees for the best-response algorithm in potential games.

-\subsection{Proofs of Theorem \ref{thm_uniq} and Corollary \ref{cor_uniq}}
+\subsection{Proofs of Theorem~\ref{thm_uniq} and Corollary~\ref{cor_uniq}}